gabriellegall/chess_com_bi_pg/README.md

     - **Problem:** In the original project, [the code](https://github.com/gabriellegall/chess_com_bi/blob/main/scripts/bq_load_player_games.py) to ingest data from chess.com was custom and did not leverage existing tools like the Python library Data Load Tool (DLT) which has native connectors to chess.com.
     - **Solution:** Leveraging DLT significantly simplified the data ingestion pipeline from chess.com, enhancing code maintenance and readability.
 While some customization was necessary to implement incremental integration within DLT’s `chess` package, the overall architecture is considerably simpler.
 - **Use of Python for data pre-processing**:
-    - **Problem:** Postgres lacks simple native support for complex analytical transformations, such as regex-based array generation.
+    - **Problem:** Unlike BigQuery, Postgres lacks simple native support for complex analytical transformations, such as regex-based array generation.
-    - **Solution:** Due to Postgres’ complexity, Python was employed for preprocessing tasks such as extracting timestamps from text.
+    - **Solution:** Due to Postgres’ complexity and performance limits, Python was employed for preprocessing tasks such as extracting timestamps from text.
+[This used to be a BigQuery SQL DBT model in the original project](https://github.com/gabriellegall/chess_com_bi/blob/main/models/intermediate/games_times.sql).